streamr-dev/streamr-docker-dev/README.md

 ip addr add 10.200.10.1 dev lo label lo:1
 ```

+### Setting up image upload through AWS (Optional)

+You need to follow these steps if you want AWS S3 dependent features (i.e.
+image upload) to be available through engine-and-editor.

+1. copy `.env.example` as `.env` and change the values to correct ones
+(Note: `.env` file is in `.gitignore`)

+2. Restart engine-and-editor and S3 services should work.
+You can debug any
+   potential issues with `streamr-docker-dev log -f engine-and-editor`.

 ## Running

 You will want to run subsets of the Streamr cloud environment depending on what